Sabtu, 11 April 2015

 I finally tanned my caribou skin this weekend after putting off the project since early November.
 I did one last year, and remember the whole process being frustrating and hard – the kind of work that makes you physically sore.
 And it all needs to happen at once.

-My goal this time was to meet the standard spelled out in John and Geri McPhersons Primitive Wilderness Skills, Applied and Advanced: the finished robe should
+My goal this time was to meet the standard spelled out in John and Geri McPhersons Primitive Wilderness Skills, Applied and Advanced: the finished robe should "drape over your arm like a blanket, not fold like paper."

 In my limited understanding of the process, actual tanning – with tannin, alum, or other chemicals – changes the chemical composition of the skin.
 Another, simpler way is to just replace the water in the skin with oil (also a chemical change, I suppose) and work the fibers as the skin dries.